-See one important way and practice to protect your site form hacker attacks and brute force: Hide WordPress login page to broke this site attacks.
+See one important way and practice to protect your site from hacker attacks and brute force: Hide the WordPress login page to break these site attacks.

-There are many strategies for dealing with this problem, and the best strategy is to deploy multiple strategies.
-In this article, I’ll explain how I implement one of the simplest strategies: hide WordPress login page.
+There are many strategies for dealing with this problem; deploying multiple systems is the best.
+In this article, I’ll explain how I implement one of the most straightforward strategies: hide the WordPress login page.

-I have one particular WordPress site that was installed a few years ago.
+I have one particular WordPress site that is up for a few years.
 It is a standard WordPress installation running a typical slew of plugins.
-To get to the login page all you have to do is go to /wp-admin or /wp-login.php.
+To get to the login page, you must go to /wp-admin or /wp-login.php.

 However, I can tell you that the login attempts don’t happen at a regular pace of one per hour.
-Weeks can go by without a single malicious login attempt being logged.
-Then, suddenly, a few hundred– even up to a couple thousand–login attempts will be logged in a short period of time.
-It’s clear that this site periodically comes under a brute force attack attempting to log into the WordPress dashboard.
+Weeks can go by without a single malicious login attempt to login.
+Then, a few hundred– even up to a couple thousand–login attempts will log in a short time.
+Clearly, this site periodically comes under a brute force attack attempting to log into the WordPress dashboard.

-If you run any WordPress websites that are set up as standard installations, you’re probably experiencing the same thing–whether you know it or not.
+If you run any WordPress websites, set them up as standard installations.
+You’re probably experiencing the same thing–whether or not.

 Why You Should Hide Your Site Login Page

 One disclaimer I should get out of the way before getting started.
 If your site allows user login, malicious login attempts are unavoidable.
 This strategy won’t work for you.
-You need your login page to be easy to find so that your users can find it easily.
+You need your login page to be easy to find so your users can easily find it.
 Instead, you need to do other things to protect against malicious login attempts.

-However, if your site is not a membership site and login attempts are limited to just a dozen or fewer admins, authors, editors, and contributors, then hiding your login page is one way of cutting down on the number of malicious login attempts.
+However, suppose your site is not a membership site.
+So, login attempts are limited to just a dozen or fewer admins, authors, editors, and contributors.
+In that case, hiding your login page is one way of cutting down on the number of malicious login attempts.
 A bot that can’t find your login page can’t attempt to log in.

 To be clear, I’m not advocating that you rely solely on security through obscurity.
-You should definitely still use other security measures such as limiting login attempts, captcha or ReCaptcha verification, requiring strong user passwords and unique usernames, and installing and properly configuring a good security plugin.
+You should still use other security measures such as limiting login attempts, captcha or ReCaptcha verification, requiring strong user passwords and unique usernames and installing and properly configuring a good security plugin.

-However, obscurity is a valid security layer when used as part of a comprehensive security strategy, and if you want to cut down on the number of malicious login attempts that are aimed at your site, making your login page hard to find is one way to do that.
+However, obscurity is a valid security layer as part of a comprehensive security strategy.
+If you want to cut down on the number of malicious login attempts aimed at your site, making your login page hard to find is one way to do that.